movisens/AndroidCognitiveTestBattery/README.md

 ### Attribution ###

-If you use one of the test in your studie, please cite the appropriate articles:
+If you use one of the test in your study, please cite the appropriate articles:

 #### PVT ####